-Mecca of European cycling
+Mecca of European cycling routes

 1. Southern Tramuntana Coastal Road

-In the southern part of the Tramuntana Mountains, you will find one of the most popular cycling routes, the coastal road linking the town of Esporles with the picturesque port town of Andratx.
+In the southern part of the Tramuntana Mountains, you will find one of the most popular and best cycling routes, the coastal road linking the town of Esporles with the picturesque port town of Andratx.
 The route does not feature a sustained climb, instead you will find a series of short hills so it is ideal for amateur cyclists and those wanting to build up their stamina.

 Starting at Esporles, simply head to Banyalbufar and soon, you will find yourself on the Ma-10; which will take you all the way into Andratx.
 It is a stunning ride; which passes through two of the most beautiful villages on the island and provides you with incredible views of the Mediterranean on your right hand side and the rugged, mighty Puig de Galatzo peak on your left.
 It’s a well-surfaced and wide road with a lot less traffic than many of the other routes in Mallorca and has fun, twisting turns.